git-bug/git-bug/webui/Readme.md

 ## Bundle the web UI

 Once the webUI is good enough for a new release, run `make pack-webui` from the root directory to bundle the compiled js into the go binary.
+   - You must have Go installed on Your machine to run this command.